 - 12. The Business Rate Retention Scheme and the financial impact on the Council has been shown in detail in previous monthly reports.
-The latest projection as at 30 November 2015 shows an overall increase in retained business rates for 2015/16 of £(0.192)m compared to budget and is made up of: - the retained element of in-year business rate growth of £(1.887)m which is £(0.076)m above estimate, a favourable movement of £(0.121)m since last month.
-This is due mainly to a decrease in the provision of relief required for empty properties.
-This element will be carried forward within the Collection Fund to be used to fund future years' budgets. - the net effect of Section 31 grant (after the deduction of the levy) is £(0.116)m, a minor adverse movement of £0.034m on last month, and is included in the Council-wide budget monitoring projection in Annex 4.
+The latest projection as at 31 December 2015 shows an overall reduction in retained business rates for 2015/16 of £0.125m compared to budget and is made up of: - the retained element of in-year business rate growth of £(1.383)m which is £0.428m below estimate, an adverse movement of £0.504m since last month, due to a fall in the projected net yield.
+This element will be carried forward within the Collection Fund at the end of the year. - the net effect of Section 31 grant (after the deduction of the levy) is £(0.303)m, a favorable movement of £(0.187)m on last month, and is included in the Council-wide budget monitoring projection in Annex 4.